 My nightmarish experience with cinnamon ornaments and eight little preschoolers....

 In some ways these couldn't be simpler to make but I must confess that I had a bad time trying to make these a few years ago when I started teaching at the preschool.
 Here is what happened...
 After making a succesful test batch at home with my little girl, I went into the preschool all ready to have a fun day with the kids.
 Unfortunately, when we made our dough it was too sticky so we needed to add more cinnamon.
 Problem was, all the cinnamon was gone.
 So we added flour.
 Not a good idea.
-The dough became very sticky and the kids had their hands in it at the time.
+The dough became very sticky and all f the kids had their hands in it at the time.
 So there I was with eight freaked out little kids, hands covered in globby goop.
 Luckily the other teachers at the school helped out and we got everyone cleaned up in no time.
 Whew!
 So it was with a bit of trepidation that I made these this year at the school and I am so glad I did!

 More Ways To Play With Cinnamon: